2005 Texas Tech Red Raiders football team

 The 2005 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Big 12 Conference during the 2005 NCAA Division I-A football season.
 In their sixth season under head coach Mike Leach, the Red Raiders compiled an overall record of 9–3 record with a mark of 6–2 in conference play, finished in a tie for second place in Southern Division of the Big 12, lost to Alabama in the 2006 Cotton Bowl Classic, and outscored opponents by a combined total of 473 to 226.
 The team played its home games at Jones SBC Stadium in Lubbock, Texas.

-Previous season

-The 2004 team finished the season with an overall record of 8–4, 5–3 in Big 12 play, finishing tied in third place in the Southern Division.
-The Red Raiders finished the regular season with a 31–15 upset victory over the no. 23 ranked Oklahoma State Cowboys.
-The team was invited to the Holiday Bowl, defeating no. 4 California 45–31.
-The 2004 team was ranked no. 18 and no. 17 in the final AP and Coaches' polls, respectively.
-Quarterback Sonny Cumbie finished the season leading the nation in passing yards, throwing for 4,742 yards.